davidosomething/16.davidosomething.com/md/_posts/vim-for-javascript.md

 Vim's bundled JavaScript indent may be enough for you, especially if you use a strictly C-style whitespace (Vim's C-style indent options is even called `cindent`).
+Vim, as of August 26, 2016, comes with a modified version of the [pangloss/vim-javascript] indent rules that does not include the reformatting `gq` action.
+This means 99% of people probably won't need to change their indent file.

 Some notable options in this case are:

 - [pangloss/vim-javascript]
-    - Using this entire syntax plugin will provide you with a more JavaScripty indent for things like switch/case and multi-line var declarations.
+    - Using this entire syntax plugin will provide you with a more JavaScript-y indent for things like switch/case and multi-line var declarations.
     - This indent plugin has a side-effect in that it also changes the format expression -- that is, if you highlight a block and use `gq` to reformat it, it will re-indent the code using this plugin as well.
+    - The Vim runtime (stuff that comes with Vim) may include a newer version of this indent file that does not have the modified `gq`.
 - [gavocanov/vim-js-indent]
+    - I don't recommend this one, but I've listed it here because you'll probably find it and have questions.
+The author no longer uses it, so it should not be considered.
     - This is the indent portion of [pangloss/vim-javascript], ripped out into its own plugin.
     - There are modifications to it, diverging it from